5G-MAG/Getting-Started/pages/5g-multicast-broadcast-services/tutorials/mbstf.md

 ![Wireshark showing FDT packet for SINGLE PUSH distribution](../../../assets/images/5mbs/wireshark-push-single-fdt.png)

 This shows the FDT for the pushed file.
-This is encapsulated in the same way as the PULL example in Step 5.
-The *Content-Location* field in the FDT File entry shows it using the *objDistributionBaseUrl* followed by the path that the object was `PUT` to following the *objIngestBaseUrl*.
+This is encapsulated in the same way as in step 5 of the pull-based object acquisition example.
+The *Content-Location* field in the FDT `File` entry shows it using the *objDistributionBaseUrl* followed by the path that the object was `PUT` to following the *objIngestBaseUrl*.

-The file packet will look something like:
+The FLUTE packet conveying the pushed file in TOI 1 will look something like:

 ![Wireshark showing first file object packet for SINGLE PUSH distribution](../../../assets/images/5mbs/wireshark-push-single-file.png)